northwest fuchsia society

 Section PROCUMBENTES- from New Zealand.
 (1)

 F. procumbens is a common ground cover in the PNW.
 It is hardy and perky and easy to grow.
 It also has the only yellow in the genus, and that's only in the tube.
+The variegated form is less vigorous but very attractive.

 Section ENCLIANDRA- Mexico & Central America.
 (6 species; 14 taxa)